w3c/wcag-act-rules/content/image-button-non-empty-accessible-name-59796f.md

 The _attribute value_ of an [IDL attribute][] is the value returned on getting it.
 Note that when an [IDL attribute][] [reflects][reflect] a content attribute, they have the same attribute value.

-### Explicit Semantic Role {#explicit-role}

-The _explicit semantic role_ of an element is determined by its [role attribute][] (if any).

-The [role attribute][] takes a list of tokens.
-The explicit semantic role is the first valid role in this list.
-The valid roles are all non-abstract roles from [WAI-ARIA Specifications][].
-If the element has no [role attribute][], or if it has one with no valid role, then this element has no explicit semantic role.

-Other roles may be added as they become available.
-Not all roles will be supported in all assistive technologies.
-Testers are encouraged to adjust which roles are allowed according to the [accessibility support base line][].
-For the purposes of executing test cases in all rules, it should be assumed that all roles are supported by assistive technologies so that none of the roles fail due to lack of accessibility support.

 ### Focusable {#focusable}

 Elements that can become the target of keyboard input as described in the [HTML](https://www.w3.org/TR/html) specification of [focusable](https://html.spec.whatwg.org/#focusable-area) and [can be focused](https://html.spec.whatwg.org/#specially-focusable).

-### Implicit Semantic Role {#implicit-role}

-The _implicit semantic role_ of an element is a pre-defined value given by the host language which depends on the element and its ancestors.

-Implicit roles for HTML and SVG, are documented in the [HTML accessibility API mappings (working draft)](https://www.w3.org/TR/html-aam/#html-element-role-mappings) and the [SVG accessibility API mappings (working draft)](https://www.w3.org/TR/svg-aam/#mapping_role_table).

 ### Included in the accessibility tree {#included-in-the-accessibility-tree}